Timberwise use completely unique technique to remove damp in Brighton

 It is vital to correctly identify the damp problem you have so that the correct damp treatment can be put in place for your property.
 To correctly determine the form of damp treatment required, we recommend a damp and timber report from one of our qualified damp specialists.

 Timberwise has over 5 decades of experience in identifying and providing solutions to damp using techniques such as a damp proof course.
-For peace of mind that your problem is rectified, call our experts today on 0800 288 8660 or click below to arrange a damp survey online.
+For peace of mind that your problem is rectified, call our experts today on 0800 288 8660 or arrange a survey online.